goodguyry/goodguyry.me/_posts/2016-01-29-introducing-dreambox.md

 See [the DreamBox documentation](https://github.com/goodguyry/dreambox) for information about automating `user_setup` as part of your Vagrant provisioning.

+DreamBox is available for VirtualBox and VMware.
 I'm excited for this to finally be out in the world and hope DreamHost users find it useful.